gloveboxes/Azure-Sphere-Azure-RTOS-ThreadX-Real-time-Ultrasonic-Rover/README.md

+# Secure IoT with Azure RTOS ThreadX, Azure Sphere, and Azure IoT

-# Build a Rover combining the best of Azure Sphere security with Azure RTOS ThreadX
+Better together, learn how to build a secure IoT solution with Azure RTOS ThreadX and Azure Sphere.

 ![](resources/architecture.png)